Head Covering for Christian Women

 Head Covering, Headship and Worship

-In 1 Corinthians 11, Apostle Paul says that women must practice head covering when praying or prophesying in the church.
+In 1 Corinthians 11:1-16, Apostle Paul says that women must practice head covering when praying or prophesying in the church.
 Prophesying here means foretelling events, speaking under inspiration, and exercising the prophetic office.
 These were not merely Paul’s opinions but a command and tradition for all churches.
-These important traditions were established by Paul during the foundational stages of the Church to govern conduct.
-Paul’s words were inspired by the Lord Jesus Himself.
-They were for all churches, for all time, and there is nothing to indicate this was only written for the Corinthians.

 “Now I commend you for remembering me in everything and for maintaining the traditions, just as I passed them on to you.”
 1 Corinthians 11:2

-“If anyone is inclined to dispute this, we have no other practice, nor do the churches of God.”
+Paul ends his teaching on head covering with this, “If anyone is inclined to dispute this, we have no other practice, nor do the churches of God.”
 Paul, 1 Corinthians 11:16

 “Therefore, brethren, stand fast, and hold the traditions which ye have been taught, whether by word, or our epistle.”
 2 Thessalonians 2:15